regilero/regilero.github.com/_posts/2014-09-19-drupal-details_ofdrupal_sa_core_2014_003_dos.markdown

       }
 {% endhighlight %}

-So here we see that the settings path depends on the `conf_path()` call.
+Here we see that the settings path depends on the `conf_path()` call.
 This function is quite short, there's a `drupal_static` thing which is simply a way to avoid re-doing stuff after the first call (in the same HTTP request), it's basically a lazy-loading-run-only-once shortcut.

 {% highlight php %}
     <?php